Your Referral Program’s Promotion is vital!

 That means that even if you can’t leverage a certain traction channel to drive direct actions, you can surely use it as a booster for another channel.

-Let’s see some channels you can also use to attract more users to your referral program.
+Let’s see some channels you can also use to attract more users to your referral marketing program.

 Probably, you already grew tired of hearing about how important list building is– It’s 100% true!